pr3mn44th/sort-visualizer/README.md

 ## About

-- A sorting algorithms visualizer developed using Tkinter.
+- Sorting algorithms visualizer developed using Tkinter.
 - Tkinter is a standard cross platform GUI library for python.

 ## Screenshot